 That’s why we’ve put together this checklist to help you think through what you need from your management system software.
 We recommend looking for a solution that shows all ten of the characteristics we list.
 We explain how we meet each of them in the FAQs after the checklist.

 1. ‘All-in-one-place’ working

-Ensure the software comes configured with all the features and functionality for the standards and regulations you want to achieve.
+Look for an all-in-one solution that’s pre-configured with features and functionality for the standards and regulations you want to achieve.
 Factor in flexibility for future-proofing too.

-- UKAS certified ISO 27001 application, organisation and supply chain
+- UKAS accredited ISO 27001 certification across the application, organisation and supply chain

 - Independent penetration test certificate/s for the application and its infrastructure